rnajena/bertax/README.md

 bertax -C -1 --running_window --running_window_stride 300 --chunk_predictions sequences.fa
 ```

+### Confusion Matrices

+In the directory `confusion_matrices` you can find confusion matrices from the publication's results which indicate the classification quality.
+These matrices could not be included directly in the paper due to the vast amount and size of them.

 ## Visualization

 It is possible to get a visualization of the underlying BERT model, based on